2. Progestin-only birth control pills (“mini-pills”)

 • age-related physiological deviations.
 Puberty and menopause are 2 periods in a woman’s life when a radical reboot of the endocrine system occurs.

-Menopause is a predictable hormonal failure caused by an inevitable reduction in the work of the ovaries.
+Menopause is a predictable hormonal imbalance caused by an inevitable reduction in ovarian function.

 Menopause and menopause

-Menopause refers to the long-term effect of the gradual withering of the female reproductive system.
+Menopause refers to the long-term gradual decline of a woman’s reproductive system.

 The menopause period is divided into 3 phases: premenopause, menopause, postmenopause.
-Key hormonal surges are observed in premenopause.
-This phase combines the time when menstruation becomes arbitrary, ends altogether, and 2 years after that.
-Premenopause lasts approximately 4 years.
-If during the year there were no spontaneous periods, we can say that the last menstrual bleeding is menopause.
+Key hormonal surges occur during premenopause.
+This phase combines the time when menstruation becomes arbitrary and ends completely, and 2 years after that.
+Perimenopause lasts approximately 4 years.
+If there have been no spontaneous periods for a year, we can say that the last menstrual bleeding is menopause.
 It occurs between 40 and 50 years of age.
 The time of its onset in most cases depends on genetic characteristics.

-tides- the most common nuisance that is caused by hormonal changes.
-During the "attacks" a woman may experience a feeling of heat, most often in the face.
-Reducing hot flashes during menopause will help reduce the diet of meat and protein foods, it is advisable to eat more vegetables and fruits.
-Other symptoms include depression, migraine headaches.
+Tides- the most common trouble that is caused by hormonal changes.
+During “attacks,” a woman may experience a feeling of heat, most often in the face.
+Reducing the amount of meat and protein in your diet will help reduce hot flashes during menopause; it is advisable to eat more vegetables and fruits.
+Other symptoms include depression and migraine headaches.

-Involuntary urination also develops, unpleasant sensations appear during sexual intercourse, and the likelihood of cystitis increases.
-These manifestations are associated with a decrease in the level of estrogen in the blood.
-Brittle nails, hair loss and coarsening of the skin are characteristic manifestations of estrogen deficiency.
+Involuntary urination also develops, discomfort appears during sexual intercourse, and the likelihood of cystitis increases.
+These manifestations are associated with a decrease in estrogen levels in the blood.
+Brittle nails, hair loss and roughening of the skin are characteristic manifestations of estrogen deficiency.

 • osteoporosis (increased bone fragility);